sswahn/bind/README.md

 Create a centralized state store,
 Dispatch actions to update the state,
-Bind components to state changes and auto-update them, Observe and unbind components from state changes
+Bind components to state changes and automatically update them.

 ## Documentation
 ### State Management: